Thrips: Feeding

 Thrips are believed to have descended from a fungus-feeding ancestor during the Mesozoic, and many groups still feed upon and inadvertently redistribute fungal spores.
 These live among leaf litter or on dead wood and are important members of the ecosystem, their diet often being supplemented with pollen.
-Other species are primitively eusocial and form plant galls and still others are predatory on mites and other thrips.
+Other species are primitively eusocial and form plant galls, while still others are predatory on mites and other thrips.
 Two species of Aulacothrips, A. tenuis and A. levinotus, have been found to be ectoparasites on aetalionid and membracid plant-hoppers in Brazil.
+Akainothrips francisi of Australia is a parasite within the colonies of another thrips species Dunatothrips aneurae that makes silken nests or domiciles on Acacia trees.
+A number of thrips in the subfamily Phlaeothripinae that specialize on Acacia hosts produce silk with which they glue together phyllodes to form domiciles inside which their semi-social colonies live.

 Mirothrips arbiter has been found in paper wasp nests in Brazil.
 The eggs of the hosts including Mischocyttarus atramentarius, Mischocyttarus cassununga and Polistes versicolor are eaten by the thrips.
 Thrips, especially in the family Aeolothripidae, are also predators, and are considered beneficial in the management of pests like the codling moths.

 Most research has focused on thrips species that feed on economically significant crops.
 Some species are predatory, but most of them feed on pollen and the chloroplasts harvested from the outer layer of plant epidermal and mesophyll cells.
 They prefer tender parts of the plant, such as buds, flowers and new leaves.
 Besides feeding on plant tissues, the common blossom thrips feeds on pollen grains and on the eggs of mites.
 When the larva supplements its diet in this way, its development time and mortality is reduced, and adult females that consume mite eggs increase their fecundity and longevity.